 All children and young people experience transitions throughout the day.
 Teachers plan reassuring but flexible routines to help a child or young person to cope.
-Children and young people with ADHD, anxiety, autism or sensory processing, in particular, often struggle with transition.
+Children and young people with ADHD, anxiety, autism, sensory processing or who have experienced significant trauma in particular, often struggle with transition.
 Scaffolding is particularly crucial as it can make the difference between a good day and a bad one.

 Create routines: If a child or young person does not want to transition because they like consistency and routine and structure then start by building these into the transition process itself.